 FAQ

-Regulation 10 pertains to fire doors in buildings that contain two or more domestic premises and common parts.
-It outlines the requirements for information that the Responsible Person must give to all residents and the routine checks of fire doors that the Responsible Person must ensure are carried out.
+Regulation 10 sets out specific legal duties relating to fire doors in buildings that contain two or more domestic premises with common parts.
+It requires Responsible Persons to provide fire door safety information to residents and to carry out routine checks of fire doors.

-According to Regulation 10, if the top storey of the building is above 11m in height, the Responsible Person must check all flat entrance fire doors at least every 12 months and carry out checks of any fire doors in communal areas at least every 3 months.
+Where the top storey of the building is above 11 metres, flat entrance fire doors must be checked at least every 12 months, and communal fire doors must be checked at least every 3 months, using best endeavours.